Remuneration policy

 Apart from the governance structure and appraisal process, the CEB Group Remuneration Policy also incorporates rules and guidelines for the setting and determination of fixed and variable remuneration of employees.

-In CEB, fixed salary levels are conservatively aligned in comparison to similar functions in the banking industry nationally and internationally, validated by an external benchmark organization in respect of the Dutch bank.
-In the coming years, other CEB group banks will also be included.
+In CEB, fixed salary levels are aligned in comparison to similar functions in the banking industry nationally and internationally, validated by an external benchmark organization in respect of the Dutch bank.
+In 2024, other CEB banking entities (operating from Romania and Switzerland) have been included in this way of working.

 Phantom Share Plan

-In 2021, CEB’s applied its Phantom Share Plan, which describes the terms and conditions for the granting of phantom shares to identified staff.
-The plan states that variable remuneration awarded to an identified staff member will be 60% unconditional and 40% deferred.
-If an identified staff member is awarded a total of more than EUR 300,000 gross (or equivalent), 40% will be unconditional and 60% deferred.
-At least 50% of the variable remuneration, whether deferred or unconditional, is in the form of financial instruments whose value is determined by or derived from the value of CEB shares, i.e., phantom shares.
+In 2024, CEB’s applied its Phantom Share Plan, which describes the terms and conditions for the granting of phantom shares to Identified Staff and any other employee to whom a variable remuneration of EUR 50,000 or more is granted.
+The plan states that variable remuneration awarded to an Identified Staff member will be 75% unconditional and 25% deferred.
+At least 60% of the variable remuneration, whether deferred or unconditional, is in the form of financial instruments whose value is determined by or derived from the value of CEB shares, i.e., phantom shares.
 These financial instruments are rights, not shares.

-The deferred part of the variable remuneration vests over three years.
+The deferred part of the variable remuneration vests over one year.
 Furthermore, vested phantom shares (whether deferred or unconditional) are subject to a retention period of one year.
 Vesting and the exercise of the phantom shares is subject to the fulfilment of certain conditions.
-For example, the holder’s performance rating must be at least “job well done.”
+For example, the holder’s performance rating must be at least “job well done”.

-Contrary to previous years, the bank incorporated a change to its existing policy.
-Identified staff receiving variable remuneration below EUR 25,000 gross are exempted from deferrals and phantom shares.
+Identified Staff and other employees with variable remuneration of less than EUR 50,000 gross are exempted from any deferrals and phantom shares.
 This change was made possible under CRD V, which aims to lower the complexity and operational burden of variable remuneration for companies.

 Most important parameters and motivation for variable remuneration